 Graduation is one of the most rewarding experiences in our students' academic journey.
-Students are encouraged to meet periodically with counselors to determine their most appropriate path toward completing their degrees and/or certificates.
-To be awarded a diploma from the College, the student must submit a "Application for Degree/Certificate," obtained through a counselor appointment called "GradCheck".
+To be awarded a diploma from the College, the student must submit an "Application for Graduation."
+It is recommended that students schedule a "Grad Check" appointment with a counselor.
+A non-refundable \$15 fee is required for an Associate Degree or Certificate of Achievement.
+For students denied graduation, the fee may be applied to subsequent graduation applications.
+Proof of payment is required for the fee to be waived for subsequent semesters.
 To participate in the annual Commencement Exercises, students may exercise their right to participate according to their eligibility described below: